-- agents took their own SRR-4 tuneable receiver and the SRR-4 charged to the WFO.
+10. In addition to the equipment obtained from TSD, the DFO agents took their own SRR-4 tuneable receiver and the SRR-4 charged to the WFO.
 These receivers would be used in the listening post to pick up the radiations from the two SRT-6H transmitters.
 It was suggested to the DFO agents to borrow the two WFO transceivers to be used to communicate during the installation between the listening post and the safehouse; however, the agents chose not to use them and relied solely on telephonic communications.
 The "A" and "B" batteries picked up at Franconia were to be used in the SRR-4 receiver so that checks could be made from an automobile to see just how far the radiations extended around the transmitters.
-A report on the area covered by the transmitters was requested of the DFO agents. - 11.
-The first test of the SRT-6H from the safehouse to the listening post was a failure.
+A report on the area covered by the transmitters was requested of the DFO agents.

+11. The first test of the SRT-6H from the safehouse to the listening post was a failure.
 Its 50 milliwatt output, ordinarily good for a quarter mile, wasn't sufficient to reach the receiver, 2/10th's of a mile away.
-Its failure was blamed partly on the distance, partly on the brick construction of the listening post, and partly on the hilly contours of the housing development, which deflected the 135 megacycle, line-of-sight radiations. - 12.
-When this disheartening news arrived, I immediately telephoned Mr. Barrows of TSD and requested a pair of the more powerful 150 milliwatt SRT-7 transmitters.
+Its failure was blamed partly on the distance, partly on the brick construction of the listening post, and partly on the hilly contours of the housing development, which deflected the 135 megacycle, line-of-sight radiations.

+12. When this disheartening news arrived, I immediately telephoned Mr. Barrows of TSD and requested a pair of the more powerful 150 milliwatt SRT-7 transmitters.
 I telephoned Mr. Barrows rather than filling out another Form #88 to avoid a possible furor within SAS.
 Mr. Barrows consented to loan two of these transmitters with their proper receivers on a hand receipt to us, and Stan Lach was dispatched to Franconia to pick them up.
-An opportunity to test it on 28 June 1963 was thwarted because Mr. was having foreign visitors in for cocktails that afternoon.
+An opportunity to test it on 28 June 1963 was thwarted because Mr. as having foreign visitors in for cocktails the the second that arternoon.
 But the equipment was installed and tested the next day, Saturday, 29 June, and appeared to work satisfactorily.